Ethics and Integrity

 The Code of Business Conduct (PDF) is an important part of our commitment to the highest standards of ethical business conduct and reflects what CN stands for.
 It addresses matters such as conflicts of interest, anti-corruption, health and safety, environment, and human rights.
 In 2015, we launched web-based training on the Code to managers across the Company.
 As well, we provide "Our Obligations" training to managers in Canada, which includes a review of our Human Rights Policy, Harassment-Free Environment Policy, Accommodation Guidelines and Employment Equity Policy.
 We also train our human resources staff on their roles and responsibilities related to human rights and employment equity legislation, guidelines, and policies.

-On an annual basis, management reports to the Corporate Governance and Nomination Committee of the Board on the implementation of the Code and on any material breaches by employees.
+On an annual basis, management reports to the Governance and Sustainability Committee of the Board on the implementation of the Code and on any material breaches by employees.
 Over the past year we have not had any material breaches of the Code of Conduct.

 Reporting Violations